 At the same time, the other committees of Congress review the President's Budget proposals and transmit to the Budget Committees their own "views and estimates" on appropriate spending or revenue levels for programs within their respective jurisdictions.

-The Senate and House Budget Committees – using the President's Budget request, information from their own hearings, views and estimates from other committees of Congress, and Congressional Budget Office reports – each draft a “Congressional Budget Resolution” typically during March in a series of working meetings known as committee "mark-ups."
+The Senate and House Budget Committees – using the President's Budget request, information from their own hearings, views and estimates from other committees of Congress, and projections from the Congressional Budget Office – each draft their own versions of a “Congressional Budget Resolution,” typically during March in a series of working meetings known as committee "mark-ups."

-It is important to understand that the Budget Resolution does not become a law and is not presented to the President for signature.
-Rather, it is a congressional blueprint to guide subsequent action on specific spending and revenue measures.
-The Budget Resolution: sets total federal spending and revenue levels; sets total “discretionary” (i.e. non-entitlement) spending levels for action by the Appropriations Committees must adhere to as they draft annual appropriations bills; (3) establishes procedures to enforce the budget blueprint; and (4) may include optional special provisions called reconciliation instructions aimed at expediting changes to entitlement programs or tax laws.
+It is important to understand that the Budget Resolution does not become a law and therefore is notpresented to the President for signature.
+Rather, it is a congressional blueprint to guide subsequentaction on specific spending and revenue measures.
+The Budget Resolution: (1) sets total federal spending and revenue levels; (2) sets total “discretionary” (i.e. non-entitlement) spending levels which the Appropriations Committees must adhere to as they draft annual appropriations bills; (3) establishes procedures to enforce the budget blueprint; and (4) may include optional special provisions called reconciliation instructions aimed at expediting changes to entitlement programs or tax laws.

-When the House and Senate Budget Committees complete committee action on their respective budget resolutions – with or without reconciliation instructions – they report the resolutions (typically in March) to the full House and full Senate.
-Members of the House and Senate then have an opportunity to alter the work of their respective Budget Committees by offering amendments to the Budget Resolutions as they are debated on the House and Senate Floors.
+When the House and Senate Budget Committees complete committee action on their respective budget resolutions – with or without reconciliation instructions – they report the resolutions (typically in March) to the full House and full Senate, respectively.
+Members of the House and Senate then have an opportunity to alter the work of their respective Budget Committees by offering amendments to the Budget Resolution as they are debated on the House and Senate Floors.

 When the Senate and House have both passed their respective versions of the Budget Resolution, they appoint several of their Members to a House-Senate conference committee to resolve differences between the House- and Senate-passed resolutions.
 When differences have been resolved, each chamber must then vote on the compromise version of the Budget Resolution called a "Conference Report."
-(However, Congress did not complete action on a Budget Resolution for 7 fiscal years since the Budget Act was adopted in 1974 including fiscal years 2011 through 2015.
+However, Congress did not complete action on a Budget Resolution for 8 fiscal years since the Budget Act was adopted in 1974 including fiscal years 2011 through 2015.
 Most recently, a Budget Resolution was adopted for FY 2016.

-Following adoption of a Budget Resolution Conference Report, the Budget Committees allocate total spending among the various committees of the House and Senate based on jurisdiction, with all discretionary (i.e. non-entitlement) spending allocated in one lump sum to the House and Senate Appropriations Committees, respectively.
+Following adoption of a Budget Resolution Conference Report, the Budget Committees “allocate” total spending among the various committees of the House and Senate based on jurisdiction, with all discretionary (i.e. non-entitlement) spending allocated in one lump sum to the House and Senate Appropriations Committees, respectively.
 (These are called “302(a) allocations,” based on the relevant section of the Congressional Budget Act.)

 The Appropriations Committees then subdivide their allocations among their 12 subcommittees, respectively.
 These allocations of discretionary spending (more than $1 trillion) by the full Appropriations Committees among their 12 subcommittees are called “302(b) allocations” and are a key decision point in the budget process; 302(b) allocations determine how much spending is allocated to defense vs. health research vs. food safety vs. law enforcement, etc.

-Following 302(b) allocations, the 12 appropriations subcommittees “mark-up” appropriations bills for the upcoming fiscal year.
+Following 302(b) allocations, the 12 appropriations subcommittees “mark-up” lengthy and detailed appropriations bills for the upcoming fiscal year.
 The bills then go to the full Appropriations Committees for consideration.
-Following full committee action, appropriations bills travel to the House and Senate Floor, respectively, for consideration by the full chamber.
+Following full committee action, appropriations bills travel to the House and Senate Floor, respectively, for consideration by the full chamber, typically during the summer.

-After Floor action, the bills then go to a House-Senate Conference Committee, generally composed of senior members of the relevant appropriations subcommittees.
+After Floor action, the appropriations bills then go to a House-Senate Conference Committee, generally composed of senior members of the relevant appropriations subcommittees.
 The task of the conferees is to resolve all differences between the House and Senate versions of the bill, producing a conference report.
-The major constraint under which the conferees operate is to produce a conference report consistent with the 302(b) spending allocations (explained in the previous paragraph).
+The major constraint under which the conferees operate is to produce a conference report consistent with the 302(b) spending allocations (explained above).

-If the Budget Resolution included “reconciliation instructions” to change revenue levels or entitlement spending levels, the authorizing committees receiving the instructions (usually including the Senate Finance, House Ways & Means and other committees) work on reconciliation legislation at the same time the Appropriations Committees are assembling their appropriations bills.
+If the Budget Resolution includes “reconciliation instructions” to change revenue levels or entitlement spending levels, the authorizing committees receiving the instructions (usually including the Senate Finance, House Ways & Means and other committees) develop reconciliation legislation at the same time the Appropriations Committees are assembling their appropriations bills.

 As explained above, the Budget Resolution’s reconciliation instructions direct authorizing committees to change spending and/or revenue levels by a specified dollar amount over a certain number of years, but leave the programmatic details entirely to the committees’ discretion.

 After the authorizing committees report their respective reconciliation legislation, it is packaged by the Budget Committees into a single Reconciliation bill for House and Senate Floor consideration, followed by a House-Senate conference and a final vote on a Conference Report.

-Because budget reconciliation is a major departure from the Senate’s traditions of unlimited debate and amendments, the “Byrd Rule” restricts reconciliation bills to legislative provisions that are “budgetary” in character.
+Because budget reconciliation is a major departure from the Senate’s tradition of unlimited debate and amendments, the Senate’s “Byrd Rule” restricts reconciliation bills to legislative provisions that are “budgetary” in nature.
 In addition, reconciliation bills cannot increase deficits beyond the budget window covered by the budget resolution – typically, 10 years.

 Enforcement: Points of Order and PAYGO